-The Search Guide attribute type specifies information of suggested search criteria which may be included in some entries expected to be a convenient base-object for the search operation, e.g. country or organization.
+The Search Guide attribute type specifies information of suggested search criteria which may be included in some entries expected to be a convenient base-object for the search operation, e.g., country or organization.

 Search criteria consist of an optional identifier for the type of object sought and combinations of attribute types and logical operators to be used in the construction of a filter.
-It is possible to specify for each search criteria item the matching level, e.g. approximate match.
+It is possible to specify for each search criteria item the matching level, e.g., approximate match.

-The Search Guide attribute may recur to reflect the various types of requests, e.g. search for a Residential Person or an Organizational Person, which may be fulfilled from the given base-object where the Search Guide is read.
+The Search Guide attribute may recur to reflect the various types of requests, e.g., search for a Residential Person or an Organizational Person, which may be fulfilled from the given base-object where the Search Guide is read.

-searchGuide ATTRIBUTE ::= { WITH SYNTAX Guide

-ID id-at- searchGuide }

-Guide e ::= SET {

-objectClass 5 [0] OBJECT-CLASS.&id OPTIONAL,

-criteria [1] Criteria }

-Criteria ::= CHOICE {

-type [0] Criterialtem,

-and [1] SET OF Criteria,

-or [2] SET (OF Criteria,

-not [3] Crite ria }

-Criterialtem ::= CHOICE {

-equality [0] AttributeType,

-substrings [1] AttributeType,

-greaterOrEqual [2] AttributeType,

-lessOrEqual [3] AttributeType,

-approximateMatch [4] AttributeType }
+searchGuide ATTRIBUT WITH SYNTAX ID • Guide ::= SET { objectClass [(criteria [1] OBJECT-CLASS.&id OPTIONAL,] Criteria } and [1] S or [2] S riterialtem, ET OF Criteria, ET OF Criteria, riteria } Criterialtem ::= CHOICE equality substrings greaterOrEqual lessOrEqual approximateMa [0] AttributeType,[1] AttributeType,[2] AttributeType,[3] AttributeType,